-Want to learn more about the 5 ecommerce payments trends shaping 2019?
+Want to learn more about the five ecommerce payment trends shaping 2020?
 Keep reading to find out more.

 1. Multi-channel selling is a must.

-In 2018, Cyber Monday online sales totaled $7.9 billion, a 19.3% jump from the year before.
-What’s even more staggering is that 54.3% of these purchases came from mobile.
+In 2019, Cyber Monday hit a record-breaking 9.4 billion in sales.
+What’s even more staggering is that online sales via smartphone are up 46% from 2018.
 With more consumers choosing to conduct their shopping directly from their mobile devices, mobile isn’t a channel your business can afford to ignore.

 2. A push for smarter payment processing.